False Positives and Other Statistical Errors in Standard Analyses of Eye Movements in Reading

 Specifically, we tested the effects of the parameters for the probability of refixations (\texttt{p.refix}), regressions (\texttt{p.regr}), and rereadings (\texttt{p.reread}), and the average durations of initial fixations (\texttt{mean.ffd}), refixations (\texttt{mean.gazediff}), regression paths (\texttt{mean.gopastdiff}), and second-pass refixations (\texttt{mean.tvtdiff}).
 If these parameters have high values, the correlations among measures are reduced and thus the chance of finding false positive effects is increased.
 The question is by how much.

-Fig.~\ref{figure:false-positives-by-parameters} shows for each parameter the difference in false positive rates between data sets with a high and a low parameter value (median split).
+Fig.~\ref{figure_false-positives-by-parameters} shows for each parameter the difference in false positive rates between data sets with a high and a low parameter value (median split).
 The most important thing to be gleaned from this graph is that each parameter on its own had a relatively minor influence on the rate of false positives ($\leq0.8\%$).
 The parameters \texttt{p.refix}, \texttt{mean.ffd}, \texttt{mean.gazediff}, and \texttt{mean.tvtdiff} had no reliable effect on false positives, and the parameters \texttt{p.regr}, \texttt{p.reread}, and \texttt{p.gopastdiff} had robust but small effects in the expected direction.

-However, when these parameters conspire, these smaller effects can add up.
+When these parameters conspire, these smaller effects can add up to produce a slightly larger difference.
 Table~\ref{table:false-positives-max-effect} shows the rates of false positives for data sets with high values for parameters that showed a significant effect compared to the rates found in data sets with low parameter values.
 In other words, this graph shows false positive rates for data sets resembling the experiment by Metzner et al. (15.7\%) to those resembling the experiment by Angele et al. (14.0\%).
 The difference between the rates of false positives was only 1.7\%, which suggests that the main result -- unacceptably high rates of false positives when no correction is applied -- holds for a wide range of different data sets.